-5. Add a pop of colour by painting an alcove
+6. Add a pop of color by painting an alcove

 If you are looking for a really quick and easy way to make more of a feature of your alcove, paint is your best bet.
-We love how in this living room, a sunny, bright yellow has been used in the alcove – even adding a pop of colour to this tiny nook, lifts the room and adds a bit of interest.
-Love this?
-Find more ways to add yellow to your rooms in our design guide.
+We love this yellow living room spot where a simply sunny hue in this tiny nook, lifts the room and adds a design interest.

-Need somewhere to house your ever expanding collection of books?
+Need somewhere for better book storage?
 Well, you know that book shelves just make sense as an alcove idea.
 You could have them built in, making the most of your space, as you can go floor to ceiling, or you could just find a book shelf that fits perfectly into the alcove.
-Maybe have a think about how you can arrange your books so they actually become a feature of the room, use the colours of the spines for a rainbow effect or store them vertically and horizontally to create some interesting shapes.
-Find more book storage ideas in our guide, and don't miss these cute reading spots for book lovers for more style inspiration.
+Maybe have a think about how you can arrange your books so they actually become a feature of the room, use the colors of the spines for a rainbow effect or store them vertically and horizontally to create some interesting shapes.
+Find cute reading spots for book lovers for more style inspiration.

 Another super easy alcove idea is to use them to store logs.
 You know what, we don't reckon you even need a log burner to get this rustic Scandi look.
-There's nothing wrong with having pile of chopped up tree in your living room just for decoration.
-Errr... but if you do, we've got a buyer's guide of the best stoves and tons more cosy Scandi room design ideas, too.
+There's nothing wrong with having pile of chopped up tree to help channel all the Scandi living room vibes.

-Just as with the living room alcove storage, you could choose to use the alcoves in your bedroom as storage.
+Just as with the living room alcove storage, you could choose to use the alcoves in your bedroom storage.
 Wardrobes are cumbersome things that take up a ton of room so it makes sense that if you have an alcove going unused to put it to use.
 Again, you can get a carpenter to build a wardrobe into your alcove and you can completely customise the interior, based on what you need.
-We've got a load more bedroom storage ideas, over in our dedicated feature so make sure you check that out too.

 Another example of how an awkward slanting alcove can work.
 Pinch this idea and build shelves into the slanting wall – practical and pretty.
 If you need any tips on how to put up a bracket shelf, just follow our guide.

-Floating shelves were literally made for alcoves, they just create a lovely seamless look, plus they are great for some extra storage, brilliant in a small bedroom with little room for bedside tables.
-This idea's cute too, paint the shelves in different colours to make your alcove a bit more of a feature.
-Conveniently, we also have a guide to how to put up floating shelves, too.
+Floating shelves were literally made for alcoves, they just create a lovely seamless look, plus they work well for extra storage and are brilliant in a small bedroom with little room for bedside tables.
+This idea's cute too, paint the shelves in different colors to make your alcove more of a feature.
+Conveniently, we also have a guide to how to put up floating shelves also.